 - California attorney general to investigate oil spill as Huntington Beach reopens

 - In California oil spill, pipeline critics find a way to push Biden

 - The screwed-up supply chain may have caused California oil spill disaster

-The Associate Press said that the first class action lawsuits were filed a little more that 48 hours after the the spill was discovered.
+The Associate Press said that the first class action lawsuits were filed a little more than 48 hours after the spill was discovered.
 The story says: